-Nutritional deficiencies Can be caused by an unhealthy digestive system, along with a diet lacking in the nutrition your body need.
-As bad bacteria take over and push out the good bacteria, protective barriers are broken down, bio films deteriorate, the above signs will start to happen and get worst over time.
+Nutritional deficiencies Can be caused by an unhealthy digestive system, along with a diet lacking in the nutrition your body needs.
+As bad bacteria take over and push out the good bacteria, protective barriers are broken down, biofilms deteriorate, and the above signs will start to happen and get worst over time.

 Also referred to as SIBO (small intestinal bacterial overgrowth), this bacterial overgrowth is caused by low stomach acid, enzyme deficiency, and leaky gut.
 While some doctors may recommend antibiotics to improve SIBO symptoms, antibiotic use can often trigger a vicious cycle.
 Antibiotics can disturb digestive system flora and predispose some people to IBS.

 The vicious cycle continues.
-Bacterial overgrowth can lead to leaky gut.
-It can also contribute to the development of food sensitivities & erode healthy Bio films.
+Bacterial overgrowth can lead to a leaky gut.
+It can also contribute to the development of food sensitivities & erode healthy Biofilms.

 Start harmonizing Gut Bacteria and Digestion